 This will, of course, be dependent on how many ideas you come up with and how much time you have.
 My recommendation is to blog monthly as an absolute minimum.
 Ideally, you’ll be blogging once a week.
 This will give you much better SEO benefits (Google looks favourably on more regular updates to your websites).

 Step 4 – Create an editorial calendar

-This is simply a table with publishing dates and topics to write about when.
-I have created a template that you can download.
-Simply click on the image below.
-It not only contains enough space for weekly topics for 3 months (or a whole year’s worth of monthly blog posts), it also has tick boxes, so you can track where you have shared your blog posts.
+This is simply a table with the topics you plan to write about and publishing dates next to them to indicate when.
+I have created a downloadable template for you that you can download by clicking on the image below.
+It contains enough space for weekly topics for 3 months (or a whole year’s worth of monthly blog posts) and, importantly, it also has tick boxes, so that you can track where you have shared your blog posts.

 It is a good idea to be organised from the outset when you start a blog so you don’t get into bad habits.

 Step 5 – Assign writing dates to each blogging idea

 Now write your blog topics into your editorial calendar.
 This way you’ll know ahead of time what you are planning to write about and when.
 This is a great strategy to keep writer’s block at bay, helping you to get into the mindset of writing regularly, rather than of staring at a blank page!